Israa-x/collection-of-web-write-ups-cybertalents/practice/Cheers.md

 10. the Flag: ![](images/Cheers/flag.png)

-11. thanks to my Friend [Abanob](https://www.facebook.com/Abanob.Medhaat)
+11. thanks to my Friend [Abanob](https://www.facebook.com/Abanob.Medhaat) for teeling my that he is not welcome me